mlund/faunus/docs/_docs/install.md

 make
 ~~~

-Note that all options selected when configuring faunus will be applied to `hello` as well,
+All options selected when configuring faunus will be applied to `hello` as well,
-and any changes to the faunus code base will trigger re-compilation upon running `make`.
+and changes to the faunus code base will trigger re-compilation upon running `make`.